 Aside from those, your hotel room is the obvious place to watch the game, and the only place where you won’t encounter a crowd (unless you want to) or a line to get in (unless something goes terribly wrong).
 Of course, that’s not really a helpful tip, since you (hopefully) already knew your hotel room has a television with broadcast stations in it.

 Splitsville – Normally a pretty under-the-radar-spot to watch sports, Splitsville will be very busy for the Super Bowl.
-It’s the first place Walt Disney World reservations recommendations to people who don’t want to fork over the $100+ per person, and it’d be popular irrespective of that.
+It’s the first place Walt Disney World itself recommends to people looking for a spot to watch the Super Bowl, and it’d be popular irrespective of that.

 It’s nonetheless a good option so long as you arrive early or score an Advance Dining Reservation.
 The atmosphere won’t be quite the same, but it’s definitely a good option with a surplus of televisions and a sports bar vibe.